-Infectious Diseases
+Infectious diseases

-The principal is required to exclude students according to the following table, under the Health (Infectious Diseases) Regulations 1990.
-Note the regulations require the parent or carer to inform the principal as soon as practicable if the student is infected with any of the diseases listed in the table or has been in contact with an infected person.
-It should be noted that in cases of Diphtheria, Typhoid and Paratyphoid Fever, exclusion and determination of recovery will be matters for the Council Officer of Health.
+According to the following table, the principal must exclude students under the Health (Infectious Diseases) Regulations 1990.
+Note the regulations require the parent or carer to inform the principal as soon as practicable if the student is infected with any of the diseases listed on the table or has been in contact with an infected person.
+In cases of Diphtheria, Typhoid and Paratyphoid Fever, exclusion and recovery determination will be matters for the Council Officer of Health.